-By the first day of the 5th semester (Fall), the student submits a written outline ("proposal") of the prelim paper to the committee.
+By the first day of the 5th semester (Fall), the student submits a written outline ("proposal") of the prelim paper to the committee, with an e-copy to the appropriate Graduate Advisor.
 Typically this document will be 4-8 pages long, but the expected length should be discussed with the prelim committee.
 The proposal informs the prelim committee of the topic and scope of the paper and presents the overall argument for why this paper will be a valuable scientific contribution.